Looking for tips to achieve differentiated reading instruction in K-3? You’re in the right place!

 During my first years of teaching I took one subject to improve on each year.
 I spent all summer reading, studying, and planning for how I was going to take my teaching to the next level.

-Keep adding new strategies to your toolbox with each succeeding year.
+Add new strategies to your toolbox each year.